 Enter your email address and name in the boxes in the lower part of the screen and press the JOIN button immediately next to the boxes.

-2018-2020 NHAA Board of Directors
+2019-2021 NHAA Board of Directors

-Five nominations were received to fill four Executive Director positions.
+Six nominations were received to fill four Executive Director positions.
 The nominations received are as follows:

-The remainder of the Board of Directors for 2018-2019 will be made up as follows:
+The remainder of the Board of Directors for 2019-2020 will be made up as follows: